'Historic' Libya cease-fire agreed, UN says | DW | 23.10.2020

 Libya has been in the grips of a conflict since 2014 pitting an UN-backed government in the capital, Tripoli, against rival authorities based in the east of the country.
 The conflict has drawn in a number of local militias in addition to regional and foreign powers.

+Like many previous diplomatic efforts to resolve the conflict, Friday's deal may well be foiled in the long run by the complex nature of Libya's political and sectarian landscape.

-The UN said the agreement was an "important turning point towards peace and stability in Libya."
+The UN said, however, that the agreement was an "important turning point towards peace and stability in Libya."

 "The road to a permanent cease-fire deal was often long and difficult," said UN envoy for Libya Stephanie Turco Williams, who mediated in talks between the two sides.